-Vaccination against COVID-19 infection may cause a decline in COVID-19 infection and mortality rates.
-The distribution of the vaccine is futile unless individuals are willing to be vaccinated.
-This study aimed to determine the willingness of Filipinos to get vaccinated against COVID-19, as well as potential factors that influence COVID-19 vaccine acceptance in the Philippines.
-In our study, we found that the majority (79.5%) of unvaccinated adult Filipinos are willing to be vaccinated.
-This is considered significant when compared to vaccination rates of other countries worldwide, particularly in the Mediterranean and Western regions where vaccination rates range between 29% to 57%.
-However, this is lower in comparison to other Asian nations, where vaccination rates are mostly above 90%.
+Vaccination against COVID-19 infection may cause a decline in COVID-19 infection and mortality rates, ending the pandemic rapidly.
+The inoculation and distribution of the vaccine are futile unless individuals are willing to be vaccinated.
+This study aimed to determine the willingness of unvaccinated Filipinos to vaccinate against COVID-19, as well as, potential determinants that influences COVID-19 vaccine acceptance in the Philippines.
+In our study, we found that majority (79.5%) of unvaccinated adult Filipinos are willing to be vaccinated.
+This is considered moderate when compared to vaccination rates of other countries world-wide, particularly from the Mediterranean and Western regions wherein vaccination rates range between 29% to 57%.
+11 However, this is lower in comparison to other Asian nations where vaccination rates are mostly above 90%.

-In March 2021, the first batch of CoronaVac, a Chinese-made COVID-19 vaccine also known as Sinovac, was procured by the Philippine government for rapid inoculation of A1 group priority.
-Composed of frontline healthcare workers, this was the first group of individuals to be vaccinated.
-According to the OCTA Research survey study that was conducted throughout the Philippines from January to February 2021, only 15% of adult Filipinos were willing to be vaccinated, while 46% and 35% of adult Filipinos were unwilling and undecided to obtain COVID-19 vaccinations, respectively.
-However, another national survey was performed from April to May 2021 by Social Weather Stations, a non-profit social research institution, that showed an increase in up to 35% of adult Filipinos who were willing to be vaccinated and an 11% decrease of those who were unwilling.
-In our study, the willingness of Filipinos to be vaccinated has increased dramatically possibly due to influences of vaccinated healthcare workers, greater knowledge and dissemination of information regarding COVID-19 vaccines, and adverse effects rarely experienced post-COVID-19 vaccination.
+Last March 2021, the first batch of government procured COVID-19 vaccines, CoronaVac, specifically Chinese-made vaccine, Sinovac, arrived in the Philippines for rapid administration of A1 group priority that is composed of workers in frontline health as the first group of individuals to be vaccinated.
+13 According to the OCTA Research survey study that was conducted throughout the Philippines from January to February 2021, only 15% of adult Filipinos were willing to be vaccinated, while 46% and 35% of adult Filipinos were unwilling and undecided to obtain COVID-19 vaccinations, respectively.
+14 However, another national survey was performed from April to May 2021 by Social Weather Stations, a non-profit social research institution, that showed an increase in up to 35% of adult Filipinos who were willing to be vaccinated and an 11% decrease of those who were unwilling.
+15 In our study, the willingness of Filipinos to be vaccinated has increased dramatically possibly due to influences of vaccinated healthcare workers, greater knowledge and dissemination of information regarding COVID-19 vaccines and rare adverse effects experienced post-COVID-19 vaccination.

-Acceptance of COVID-19 Vaccine and Its Determining Factors
+Acceptance of COVID-19 Vaccine and its Determinants